"Only bad witches are ugly." - Glenda

 Dude, they were so high, those who mistook it.
 Take it from me.

-Left to its own devices, without all the post-modernist post-punk flippancy royalties can buy, LORDS does generate some hypnotic power, some of that great stretch of THE SHINING set to György Sándor Ligeti, the stuff with Room 237 and the witch.
-Zombie's own opening ceremony builds brilliantly to a palpable abandon; the psychic force of the gathered actresses--heavily and picturesquely filth-encrusted--creates a combined psychic release.
-Compare this with most lame attempts to create a Satanic ceremony: wherein half-asleep actors gather in black robes, read Latin, light candles and splay a topless virgin on the dais rather than do real research on altered states of consciousness, or figure out how magic and the power of suggestion actually work.
-Like Ken Russell before them, they just show flashes of weird sick MTV images and a bloody Jesus, strobed over a dosed pupil... and hope for the best.
+Left to its own devices, without all the post-modernist post-punk flippancy royalties can buy, LORDS does generate some hypnotic power, some echo of that great stretch of THE SHINING, set to the avant garde vocalizing drones of György Sándor Ligeti, involving 'the woman in room 237.'
+Zombie's own version of that same ominous inexorable creep towards some dreadful finish has a uniquely palpable abandon; the psychic force of the gathered middle-aged actresses--heavily and picturesquely filth-encrusted--creates a combined psychic release.
+Compare this with most lame attempts to create a Satanic ceremony: wherein half-asleep actors gather in black robes, read Latin, light candles and splay a topless virgin on the dais rather than do real research on altered states of consciousness achieved through hallucinatory herbs, smoked and drunk, taken in conjunction with prolonged periods of group chanting..
+Like Ken Russell before them, those who'd depict witchy states of consciousness just show flashes of weird sick MTV images and a bloody Jesus and a nun naked but for bloody habit, strobed over a dosed pupil... and hope for the best.

 |Only bad witches are ugly... yeah, right (Glinda in the Jezebel fire) - collage 2015 by-EK|

-Of course that damnation is applied equally to the hideous Puritan torturers, re-imagined with big pointy caps and excessively unguided facial hair.
-In modern time, Sherri Moon is supposedly descended from the judges, but bears no ethical resemblance.
-Instead, she's just a smarmy, skin deep-pagan and so is Zombie apparently, for he forgets we have to believe these torturers of witches were genuinely under psychic attack if the witches are to be actually evil, too.
-You can't have it both ways.
+Of course Zombie makes sure that same damnation is applied equally to the hideous Puritan torturers, here re-imagined with big pointy caps and excessively unguided facial hair.
+In other words, both sides are twisted, evil grotesques.
+Then--in modern Salem--our protagonist Sherri Moon is supposedly descended from the judges, but is in practice just a smarmy, skin deep-pagan, and so is Zombie apparently, for he forgets we have to believe these torturers of witches were genuinely under psychic attack if the witches are to be actually evil, too.
+You can't have it both ways!
 If you try, the whole thing falls apart, for there's no clear 'side' you necessarily want to be on.
-Puritan evil vs. Heathen evil leaves no tension, so we may just admire the artsy detail of the tableaux, clutch that date's arm again and march off to the next tableaux, already wondering where to eat after you leave.
+Puritan evil vs. Heathen evil leaves no tension, so we may just admire the artsy detail of the tableaux, clutch our date's arm again and follow the crowd off to the next tableaux, already wondering where to eat after we leave.

 The great representations of evil, whether imagined by the speculative or the religious sense, have never been, originally, ugly.
 The gods might be described as falling swiftly like lightning out of heaven, but in the popular imagination they retained for a long time much of their splendour.
 The very ingenuity with which they were afterwards invested with ugliness in religious art, attests that there were certain popular sentiments about them which had to be distinctly reversed.
 It was because they were thought beautiful that they must be painted ugly; it was because they were—even among converts to the new religion—still secretly believed to be kind and helpful, that there was employed such elaboration of hideous designs to deform them. (c.
 1879)